codeforboston/jobhopper/README.md

   python manage.py makemigrations jobs python manage.py migrate
   ```

+11. While the application is running, go to http://127.0.0.1:8000/jobs/api/leads/
+    From here, you can practice adding entries for the soc table.

 ### Questions That JobHopper Will Be Trying To Answer
 - [ ] How might we enable citizens to have better information about the career paths that they could move into from their current job?
 - [ ] How can citizens weigh and negotiate options for a new career path?